 Level term policies have the same death benefit at any point during the term, while decreasing term policies decrease, usually annually, over the life of the term.

 Whole life or permanent insurance lasts your entire life, no matter how long you live.
 The cost per $1000 of benefit amount increases as the policyholder ages.
 In order to offset later in life costs, younger policyholders overpay premium amounts early in their policies.
 Overpaid funds must be refundable should the policy be cancelled before it’s used.

-Combined Insurance has a life insurance product that may fit your needs.
-To learn more about it, visit our Family Life Protector site.
+Combined Insurance has life insurance products that may fit your needs.
+To learn more about them, visit our Family Life Protector site.

-This product is issued by Combined Insurance Company of America in all states, except New York.
-In New York, this product is issued by Combined Life Insurance Company of New York (Latham, NY).
+Product issued by Combined Insurance Company of America in all states, except New York.
+In New York, products issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.